Kink in Stoner Factor as a Signature of Changing Magnetic Fluctuations in the Organic Conductor $\lambda$-(BETS)$_2$GaCl$_4$

-In conclusion, We performed the TPSC calculations of the spin susceptibility in four-band and two-band Hubbard models of the quasi-two-dimensional organic conductor $\lambda$-(BETS)$_2$GaCl$_4$, using transfer integrals obtained from DFT calculations.
-The Stoner factor $U_\mathrm{sp}\chi_0\left( Q_\mathrm{max} \right)$ exhibits a kink around $T_\mathrm{kink} \approx 5~\mathrm{meV}$, indicating a change in both the magnitude and wavenumber of the maximum spin susceptibility.
+In conclusion, we performed the TPSC calculations of spin susceptibility in four- and two-band Hubbard models of the quasi-two-dimensional organic conductor $\lambda$-(BETS)$_2$GaCl$_4$ using transfer integrals obtained from DFT calculations.
+The Stoner factor $\alpha_\mathrm{S}\left( \bm{Q}_\mathrm{max} \right)$ exhibits a kink at approximately $T_\mathrm{kink} \approx 5~\mathrm{meV}$, which indicates a change in both the magnitude and wavenumber of the maximum spin susceptibility.

-Below $T_\mathrm{kink}$, the spin susceptibility peaks at $\bm{Q}_\mathrm{max}^\mathrm{low}$, corresponding to the SDW-like fluctuations along both the $c$- and $a$-axes.
-Above $T_\mathrm{kink}$, it shifts to $\bm{Q}_\mathrm{max}^\mathrm{high}$, with a broad structure around $\bm{Q}_\mathrm{max} \approx \left( 0, \pi \right)$, resembling smeared AFM fluctuations along the $c$-axis.
+Below $T_\mathrm{kink}$, the spin susceptibility peaks at $\bm{Q}_\mathrm{max}^\mathrm{low}$, which corresponds to the SDW-like fluctuations along both the $c$- and $a$-axes.
+Above $T_\mathrm{kink}$, it shifts to $\bm{Q}_\mathrm{max}^\mathrm{high}$, with a broad structure around $\bm{Q}_\mathrm{max} \approx \left( 0, \pi \right)$, which resembles smeared AFM fluctuations along the $c$-axis.
 As the intra-dimer transfer integral $t_\mathrm{A}$ increases, the kink in the temperature dependence of the Stoner factor disappears.
 In the two-band model, the Stoner factor is larger and saturates to unity around $T_\mathrm{kink}$.
-In both models with large or diverging $t_\mathrm{A}$, the maximum spin susceptibility occurs at $\bm{Q}_\mathrm{max} \approx \left( 0, \pi \right)$, indicating enhanced AFM fluctuations between unit cells along the $c$-axis.
+In both models with large or diverging $t_\mathrm{A}$, the maximum spin susceptibility occurs at $\bm{Q}_\mathrm{max} \approx \left( 0, \pi \right)$, which indicates enhanced AFM fluctuations between unit cells along the $c$-axis.
 Comparison with experimental results\cite{Kobayashi2017, Kobayashi2020_chem-press_NMR} suggests a similar temperature dependence of magnetic fluctuations.
 Both the experimental observations and the present study demonstrate that lowering the temperature induces a change in magnetic behavior from the AFM to the SDW-like fluctuations.